 Students graduating with this program will have a strong background in fundamental principles and applications of computer security and information assurance, as well as hands-on experience with security tools commonly used in industry.

-Candidates must complete the three core courses in Information Security and Assurance and one elective course for a total of 12 credits.
+Candidates must complete the two core courses in Information Security and Assurance and two elective courses for a total of 12 credits.

-Required Courses (9 Hours):
+Required Courses (6 Hours):